-On-campus employment is a great opportunity for our students to develop valuable skills and enhance their overall Curry College experience.
+On-campus employment or employment at an approved off-campus community service agency or organization is a great opportunity for our students to develop valuable skills and enhance their overall Curry College experience.
 At Curry we believe our students make important contributions to our workforce community.

-This handbook has been created to assist Curry College Students with all aspects of on-campus student employment.
+This handbook has been created to assist Curry College Students with all aspects of Curry's student employment program.
 It is important that you carefully review this handbook and use it as an informational guide to successful on-campus employment and to understand what is expected of you as Curry's valued student worker.
 If you have any questions related to on-campus student employment please visit or contact the Human Resources Office located at 55 Atherton, King Academic Administrative Building in the Garden Level.
-Office hours are between 8:30 am and 4:30 pm Monday through Friday.
-You may also call Human Resources at (617) 333-2263 or email <a href="https://doi.org/10.1001/nc.2007.0001/n
+Office hours are 8:30 am to 4:30 pm Monday through Friday.
+You may also call Human Resources at (617) 333-2263 or email hr@curry.edu.

-For questions regarding Federal Work-Study Awards or to find out how to become eligible for Work-Study Aid please contact the Student Financial Services Office.
+For questions regarding Federal Work-Study (FWS) Awards or eligibility for Work-Study please contact the Student Financial Services Office in-person at 79C Atherton or by email finaid@curry.edu.

 We look forward to working with you and welcome you to our workplace community!